vmhazoglou/2D-Gas-Monte-Carlo-Simulator/README.md

 # 2D-Gas-Monte-Carlo-Simulator
-This is a Unity project which allows you to play with a bunch of gas particles in a 2D box using Monte Carlo statistics
+This is a Unity project which allows you to simulate a collection of gas particles in a 2D box using Monte Carlo statistics

 Any version of Unity should work: https://unity3d.com/get-unity/download/archive It is functional in 2018.2.16f1